zenml-io/zenml/docs/book/mlops_stacks/feature_stores/custom.md

 ---
-description: Managing of your data/features.
+description: How to develop a custom feature store
 ---

 Feature stores allow data teams to serve data via an offline store, and an